princesaR/wepAPI/README.md

- to run the project in your computer change the "" to your sql server name
+ to run the project in your computer change the "server=yourNameSqlServer;database=chooseName;..." in the coronaDb class to your sql server name

  there are 4 class library projects: Bll, Dal, Entity, and Dto.